metecanakar/metecanakar.github.io/_posts/2021-07-10-my-first-blog-post.md

-This is my first real blog post
+This is my first python post